wso2/docs-is/en/docs/guides/identity-lifecycles/self-register-verification.md

         For the requests and responses of the corresponding APIs:

         1. Go to [self-register API docs]({{base_path}}/apis/use-the-self-sign-up-rest-apis/#/Self%20Register/post_me).
-        2. Expand the **Examples** section and select the type of registration request from the list
+        2. Expand the **Examples** section and select the type of registration request from the list.

     <table>
         <tr>